pSpaces/Programming-with-Spaces/tutorial-tuple-spaces.md

 A complete example for this chapter can be found [here](https://github.com/pSpaces/goSpace/blob/master/examples/fridge1/main.go).

 What next?
-Move to the next chapter on [concurrent programing with spaces](tutorial-concurrent-programming) or try some of these exercises:
+Move to the next chapter on [concurrent programing with spaces](tutorial-concurrent-programming)!

-1. Implement a program that inserts a sequence 0..n of natural numbers in a tuple space and them retrives them in the order 0..n.